Best Canadian Tech Stocks

 Technology stocks have far outpaced traditional companies in growth due to the scalable nature of their products and wide applications, particularly in software.
 Some of the hottest sectors in software include enterprise software, cloud computing, artificial intelligence, digital payments, and digital content.
 On the other hand, hardware companies have also grown spectacularly due to the ever-increasing demand for smartphones and computers.

-There are two primary choices available to investors who want to invest in technology, the first being a direct investment in technology stocks.
+Two primary choices are available to investors who want to invest in technology, the first being a direct investment in technology stocks.
 The second is an investment in technology-themed ETFs and mutual funds.

 The Best Tech Stocks in Canada –